-MBA 616.
+FINC 667.
 Global Capital Markets and Institutions (4)

 This course examines the operations of financial markets and financial institutions in allocating capital in an international macroeconomic environment.
 A major focus will be on debt contracts and securities and on innovations in credit and money markets.
 Specific topics include history of the international financial system, foreign exchange and exchange rate determination, the balance of payments, open economy macroeconomics, corporate financing in international capital markets, and hedging and arbitrage.
 The functions of financial intermediaries and regulation also are discussed.
-Prerequisite: MBFE 655 Financial Management of the Firm.
+Prerequisite: FINC 655 Financial Management of the Firm or both ACCT 500 Advanced Topics: Accounting and FINC 502 Advanced Topics: Finance.

-MBA 617.
+FINC 668.
 Valuation and Corporate Combinations (4)

 This course examines methods for measuring and managing the value of companies.
 Valuation methodologies studied include discounted cash flows, discounted abnormal earnings, comparables, liquidation, replacement cost, and book value.
 These methodologies are applied to investment decisions related to control transactions.
 Among the transactions studied are mergers, acquisitions, hostile takeovers, going private transactions (MBOs and LBOs), asset restructuring, and voluntary and involuntary liquidation.
 Methods for creating takeover defenses also are developed.
 The influences of the legal and regulatory environment as well as competition in input and product markets are considered in developing a framework for understanding merger waves and industry consolidation.
-Prerequisite: MBFE 655 Financial Management of the Firm.
+Prerequisite: FINC 655 Financial Management of the Firm or both ACCT 500 Advanced Topics: Accounting and FINC 502 Advanced Topics: Finance.

-MBA 618.
+FINC 669.
 Investments and Portfolio Management (4)

 This course establishes the foundations for analysis of optimal security selection, examines procedures for constructing investment portfolios, and considers strategies that investors can employ to meet various alternative investment objectives.
 The full scope of the investment management opportunities is considered by examination of investment across all classes of securities (equities, fixed-income instruments, real estate, derivatives, etc.) in both domestic and foreign markets.
 Selection of individual investments is discussed within the context of portfolio creation, target returns, and risk tolerance and management.
 Core concepts in this course include measures of risk, diversification and risk management, expected returns and covariance of returns between securities, and the tax implications associated with various asset classes.
-Prerequisite: MBFE 655 Financial Management of the Firm.
+Prerequisite: FINC 655 Financial Management of the Firm or both ACCT 500 Advanced Topics: Accounting and FINC 502 Advanced Topics: Finance.